tlin41390/MusicClassification/README.md

     based on a diverse dataset, and create a visualization for how the data interacts with each other.
 ## Description of data:
+The data comes from the GTZAN Genre collection used in the paper " Musical genre classification of audio signals " by G. Tzanetakis and P. Cook.
+It holds .wav audio files, Mel Spectrogram images as .png files, and two .csv files which describe various features of the songs.
+There are over one-thousand song samples.
 ## Question we hope to answer:
+Given the variety of data, we will compare methods for classifying music.
+The first method will be running the audio files through a machine learning model, and grouping them.
+Method two will be grouping based on the image files, and the third method will be using the data from the .CSV files.